ghacks Technology News

 How to save websites to your hard drive

-There are several ways to save a website and they largely depend on your needs.
-If you only want to save textual information you could be finished by a simple copy and paste job.
-If you want to preserve the links you need to save it as html.
-Most browsers have the option to save a website locally but what if you need more than one page or would like the information of the links as well ?
+There are several ways to save a website to your local hard drive and they largely depend on your needs.
+If you only want to save textual information you can simply copy and paste the contents into a local text file on your computer.
+If you want to preserve the links you need to save the page in HTML format.
+Most browsers have the option to save a website locally but what if you need more than one page or would like the information of the links as well?

 You could open every website and save it.
 This has some disadvantages.
 First, there is no link structure between the saved pages.
 If you want to open page 1 you have to find the index file for page 1 which is different from all other pages.
 Its great for single pages but not great for entire websites or networks.

-Before i start with the solution I´d like to point out reasons why someone would like to save a website to a local drive:
+Before i start with the solution I'd like to point out some of the reasons why someone would like to save a website to a local drive:

 The tool: